bob123456678/TrainControl/Readme.md

 * v2.3.1 [Beta]
     - Network enhancements
         - A warning will now be shown if the entered Central Station IP address does not appear to be a Central Station
-        - Added a buton to attempt to auto-detect the Central Station IP at startup
+        - Added a button to attempt to auto-detect the Central Station IP at startup
         - Added an option in the File menu to reset the stored Central Station IP preference
         - Shortened timeout when an invalid IP is entered at startup